lisa-vdoviuk/gesture-classifier/README.md

 During training, the system runs an automated Grid Search with a 25% validation split.
 It tests hidden states (`n_components` from 2 up to a maximum of 5, as configured by the controller) to find the optimal complexity for each specific letter.
 We also implemented covariance regularization (`min_covar_options`) to prevent matrix singularities when a gesture path has minor spatial variance.

-### 4. Confidence Score Calculation
+### 4. Live Prediction & Confidence Score Calculation

-Gaussian HMMs output unnormalized log-likelihoods, which are difficult to interpret as absolute metrics.
-We calculate a readable, relative posterior probability distribution (0% - 100%) by:
+Gaussian HMMs natively output unnormalized log-likelihoods, which are highly sensitive to sequence length and difficult to interpret as absolute absolute metrics.
+To resolve this in real-time mode, the system normalizes the outputs per point, injects training priors, and converts the results into readable probabilities ($0\% - 100\%$).

-* **Prior Normalization:** Whole-sequence log-priors are matched to a per-point scale using the resample length used during scoring.
-* **Posterior Mapping:** Combining likelihoods and adjusted log-priors, shifting by the maximum score row entry for numerical stability, and utilizing exponential normalization to yield relative probabilities across the trained classes.
+#### The Scoring Formula
+For each gesture class, the live classification score is calculated using the following joint per-point formulation:

+$$\text{Score} = \left(\frac{\text{Log-Likelihood}}{N}\right) + \text{Scaled Prior}$$

+Where the variables represent:
+*   **Log-Likelihood:** The raw HMM shape-matching score reflecting how well the drawn trajectory conforms to the structural states of that specific letter.
+*   **$N$ (Trajectory Length):** The number of points in the sequence (standardized via linear interpolation to `resample_len = 40`).
+Dividing by $N$ normalizes the score, preventing longer gestures from being unfairly penalized compared to shorter ones.
+*   **Scaled Prior:** A frequency bonus based on how many clean samples of this class exist in the training data.
+The whole-sequence log-prior is mathematically downscaled to the per-point level to maintain balance with the geometric shape score.

+#### Prediction & Confidence Mapping
+Once the scoring row is computed for all 26 classes, the final classification decision is made:

+*   **Prediction ($\text{argmax}$):** The system selects the alphabet class that yields the highest combined score.
+*   **Confidence Score ($\text{Softmax}$):** To convert raw exponential log-scales into intuitive probabilities, the scores are passed through a numerically stable **Softmax** function (shifted by the maximum score entry to avoid underflow/overflow errors).
+This maps the top prediction directly into a clear $0.0 - 1.0$ confidence metric displayed live on the screen.

 ---